What are eating disorders?

 Responsible phasing out

+We try to reduce any medication that the person is already taking to zero or to as little as possible.
+This is done in a responsible manner, under the watchful eye of the psychiatrist.
 The safe treatment climate at Yes We Can Youth Clinics, the positive environment and the entire treatment team that is present 24/7 to motivate, support and confront the young people, where necessary, all ensure that the withdrawal or discontinuation of medication is usually successful.
-After they have left the clinic, these young people are often able to cope with much less medication, or even none at all.
+After they have left the clinic, these young people are often able to cope with much less medication or even none at all.

 Contact us

 Yes We Can Youth Clinics can effectively treat teenagers and young adults who are suffering from a wide variety of mental health issues.
-If you have any questions, any at all, you can always contact us.
-We cannot stress enough that we are always there for you, whether you sign up for a treatment in our clinic or not.
+If you have any questions at all, you can always contact us.
+We cannot stress enough that we are always there for you, whether you sign up for treatment in our clinic or not.

 You can reach us by phone from Monday to Friday from 9:00 a.m. to 10:00 p.m. and on Saturday and Sunday from 10:00 a.m. to 4:00 p.m.
-(GMT +1) via phone number: +31 (0)85 02 01 222 After business hours – weekdays after 6:00 p.m. and on the weekends – your call will be forwarded.
-Please note that it might take longer than usual to answer your call.
-If we cannot answer the call right away, please leave a message and we will call you back as soon as possible.
-You can also fill in our contact form.
+(GMT +1) via phone number: +31 (0)85 02 01 222.
+Your call will be forwarded after business hours (weekdays after 6:00 p.m. and on weekends).
+Please note that answering your call during these hours might take longer than usual.
+If we cannot reply to the call right away, please leave a message, and we will call you back as soon as possible.
+You can also fill out our contact form.

 Register for an intake interview